 A coupon can be one of the best incentives to buy a product, and by showing the same personalized coupon to a customer across channels, they will be more likely to make a purchase.
-Customers want a seamless experience from channel to channel, so if they click on a coupon and get taken to a website that shows no hint of how to use the coupon or how to claim that discount, they will potentially bounce.
+Customers want a seamless experience from channel to channel, so if they click on a coupon and get taken to a website or app that shows no hint of how to use the coupon or how to claim that discount, they will potentially bounce.
 In fact, 25% of customers get frustrated when they receive a coupon code but can’t find a way to use the coupon on the site.

 Different types of coupon

-Each coupon can be a personalized relevant offer, depending on the behavior of a customer and what stage of the buyer's cycle they are in.
-A new visitor on your website might see a popover in which they are encouraged to give their email address in exchange for a newcomer's discount, whilst a lapsed customer might receive a triggered email with a different discount encouraging them to come back and make another purchase.
+Each coupon can be personalized depending on the behavior of a customer and what stage of the buyer’s cycle they are in.
+A new visitor on your website might see a popover in which they are encouraged to give their email address in exchange for a newcomer’s discount, whilst a lapsed customer might receive a triggered email with a different discount encouraging them to come back and make another purchase.
 Loyal customers using your app may see a token of your appreciation.

 Learn more about engaging shoppers throughout the buyer’s cycle with this checklist.